As Pandemic Persists, Health Care Heroes Beginning To Crack Under The Strain

 "I grew up very underserved," said Cisneros, smiling.
 "I come from a very humble family.
 I'm the first physician, the first person to graduate college."

 He's originally from Mexico, but now much of his family lives in Los Angeles.
-Even though they live near each other, social distancing has made it hard for them to feel close.
+Even though they live near one another, social distancing has made it hard for them to feel close.
 For Cisneros, the lack of physical contact is exacerbated because he lives alone.

 "You just feel trapped," he said.
 "Because you're in the ER for 10 hours, which is intense, exhausting.
 It smells.
 People are vomiting.
 There's blood."